Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

-This question structure has significant consequences: since the correlation questions $Q_{ij}$ and $Q_{kl}$ are both independent and compatible for $i\neq k$ and $j\neq l$, $O$ can ask both of them simultaneously, thereby spending the maximal amount of $N=2$ independent \texttt{bits} of information he may acquire according to principle \ref{lim} over composite questions.
-For example, he may ask $S$ $Q_{11}$ and $Q_{22}$ simultaneously

-upon which he must be entirely oblivious about the individual gbit properties represented by $Q_i,Q'_j$.
-(Lemma \ref{lem1} implies that no individual question is compatible with two non-intersecting bipartite questions at once.)
+To give graphical examples, $Q_{11}$ and $Q_{21}$ are maximally complementary due to the intersection in $Q_1'$, while $Q_{13}$ and $Q_{21}$ are maximally compatible because their edges do not intersect in vertices This question structure has significant consequences: since the correlation questions $Q_{ij}$ and $Q_{kl}$ are both independent and maximally compatible for $i\neq k$ and $j\neq l$, $O$ can ask both of them simultaneously, thereby spending the maximal amount of $N=2$ independent \texttt{bits} of information he may acquire according to rule \ref{lim} over composite questions.
+For example, he may ask $S$ $Q_{11}$ and $Q_{22}$ simultaneously upon which he must be entirely oblivious about the individual gbit properties represented by $Q_i,Q'_j$.
+(Lemma \ref{lem1} implies that no individual question is maximally compatible with two non-intersecting bipartite questions at once.)
 That is, $O$ has only composite, but no individual information about the two gbits; they are maximally correlated.
 But this is precisely {\it entanglement}.
 Indeed, the question graph (\ref{bell}) will ultimately correspond to four Bell states in either of the two question bases $\{Q_1,Q'_1\}$ and $\{Q_2,Q'_2\}$, representing the four possible answer configurations `yes-yes', `yes-no', `no-yes' and `no-no' to the correlation questions $Q_{11},Q_{22}$ (see \cite{zeilinger1999foundational} for a related perspective within quantum theory).
 In fact, if $O$ now `marginalized' over gbit 2, corresponding to discarding any information about questions involving gbit 2, he would find gbit 1 in the state of no information relative to him because the discarded information also contained everything he knew about gbit 1.
 Other compatible edges will correspond to Bell states in different question bases.